Testing Cosmic Distance Duality Relation and Transparency with DESI DR2: Data

 Type Ia supernovae (SNIa) are widely regarded as standard candles and play a crucial role in testing the CDDR.
-In this work, we utilize the Pantheon+ dataset, which includes 1701 SNIa samples, an increase from the 1048 in the original Pantheon sample corresponding to light curves of 1550 spectroscopically confirmed SNIa spanning the redshift range $0.001 < z < 2.26$ \cite{Scolnic_2022,Brout_2022}.
-The observed distance modulus for each SNIa is given by
+In this work, we utilize the Pantheon+ dataset, which includes 1701 SNIa light curves from 1550 spectroscopically confirmed samples spanning the wide redshift range $0.001 < z < 2.26$ \cite{Scolnic_2022,Brout_2022}\footnote{\url{https://github.com/PantheonPlusSH0ES/DataRelease}} (DES-SN5YR \cite{Sanchez_2024} and Union3 \cite{rubin2025unionunitycosmology2000} are also available, but they lack high redshift data points).
+The observed distance modulus for each SNIa is defined as:

-where $m_b$ is the observed peak magnitude in the rest-frame $B$-band, $M_b$ is the absolute magnitude, $X_1$ is the stretch parameter describing the light-curve shape, $C$ is the color parameter, and $\alpha$, $\beta$ are nuisance parameters quantifying the correlations of luminosity with stretch and color, respectively.
-In the Pantheon+ analysis, the light-curve corrections ($\alpha X_1$ and $\beta C$) have already been applied, so the provided magnitudes are corrected as $m_{b,\text{corr}} = m_b + \alpha X_1 - \beta C + \Delta_b$ and can be directly used for cosmological analysis (hereafter, we denote the corrected magnitude as $m_b$ for simplicity).
+where $m_{B,\text{obs}}$ is the observed peak magnitude in the rest-frame $B$-band, $M_B$ is the absolute magnitude, $X_1$ is the light-curve stretch parameter, and $C$ is the color parameter.
+The nuisance parameters $\alpha$ and $\beta$ quantify the correlations between luminosity and the light-curve shape/color.